verrazzano/verrazzano/application-operator/internal/app/README.md

 - run the script `scripts/install-app-resources.sh`
   to install the MetricsTemplate CRD, The MetricsTemplate resource, and the scrape generator mutating webhook.

-- restart the application-operator pod to register the webhook.
+- Restart the application-operator pod to register the webhook.
   (Otherwise, you will not be able to create deployments)

 - Create an application namespace that contains these labels to enable Verrazzano and Istio: